• Skip to primary navigation

 Store for Now.
 Pour into a medium bowl and cover and refrigerate until ready to use.

-Cooking crab cakes in pan with some olive oil
+Cooking crab cakes in a hot pan

 Recipe Tips and Notes

 • Heat Factor.
-These crab cakes are in the mild-medium range of spiciness.
+These cakes are in the mild-medium range of spiciness.
 You can up the heat a bit with extra serrano peppers and/or Cajun seasonings, or use a spicier Cajun blend.
 I like to make mine with a pinch of ghost powder.
 Check out my homemade Cajun seasoning blend recipe.

 • Firm Crab Cakes.
-As mentioned, it's important to get the feel for forming the crab cakes properly, otherwise they can fall apart.
+As mentioned, it's important to get the feel for forming the cakes properly, otherwise they can fall apart.
 They should be slightly firm, but not too firm, otherwise they can be dense and mushy on the inside.
 Refrigerate them for 30 minutes to help firm them up before cooking if needed.

 Best Crab for Making Crab Cakes